 In the workflow editor, you can change the name of the workflow, change the data for the Bundle ID in case you want to share the workflow.
 And if you created categories for your workflows, you select which category to place the filter list workflow in.

 If you give this workflow a try, I would love to hear from you about the type of list you created.
 The filter list could also be created in TextExpander or Keyboard Maestro, but I prefer setting it up in Alfred because it provides a cleaner user interface.
-If you’re using Alfred, you can download a free trial version here.
+You can download a free trial version here if you’re using Alfred.